yjeanrenaud/yj_qualAnonymiser/README.md

 If neither CUDA nor Apple MPS are available, it automatically falls back to CPU.
 The latter is slower but still usable.

+I added support for the new Intel CPUs with dedicated NPU.
+This might bring some performance boosts, too.

 ## What for?

 I plan to include this in [noScribe](https://github.com/kaixxx/noScribe), my workhorse for automated offline interview transcription in my daytime job as a social scientist.